 But managing people requires a very, very different skill set than doing a task.
 Smart companies recognize this and put people who have supervisory skills and talent into management roles instead of just promoting the person who is best at doing the work.
 It's quite possible that this person was hired precisely because she had the aptitude to manage and possibly experience about which you know nothing.

 Is promoting a new employee over existing employees wise?

 Yes and no. The problem isn't that the employer hired an employee who has different qualifications than the other people in the department—it's how the existing staff feels about the new colleague's promotion.
 It's really demoralizing when you've worked hard, and the person who has been there for four months gets the promotion.

 For this (and other) reasons, companies often have a minimum length of time you have to work in a position before you can receive a promotion or transfer—in many cases six months.

-What should you do?
 Well, if you're happy in your job, just keep working.
 Support your new supervisor in her new role.
 Remember, she didn't choose to put herself in that position, so don't blame her.
 If you really want to move up in your organization, it's time to ask what you need to work on.

 Notice, you do not say, “Why did you promote Jane?
 I've been here three years and my reviews are awesome.
-She doesn't even have a degree.”
+She doesn't even have the degree required.”
 Focus on your own skills.
 You may find out that you really need to learn better communication skills or that your organizational skills need to become stronger.

 Unfortunately, this is a possibility as well.
-Your new supervisor could be the big boss's niece, or she could have been on the same cheerleading squad in high school, or the senior leadership could just be making an ill-conceived decision.
-But if any of those things are true, you would notice bad management in all areas of the business, not just in this one new hire.
+Your new supervisor could be the big boss's niece, or she could have been on the same cheerleading squad in high school, or the senior leadership team could be making an ill-conceived, poor decision.
+But if any of those situations are true, you would notice bad management in all areas of the business, not just in this one new hire.